zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-amazon.md

 The caste of the touch of the taste of the odor (here 9—1 9 is the instilation The image should be used from where the image goes) seen and heard The incarnation of the doctrines to be known by three innates was not the incarnation.
 Inflamunu occupies unrestricted heart in the yard.
 Ready.
-“Jewelery or The craving for someone in potential is not academic.”
+"Jewelery or The craving for someone in potential is not academic."
 If there is a craving image craving, Sound craving, odor craving, rash craving, touch craving, Dhamma craving, To one who has arisen means to the estheints.

-[APZ 91.4] (#apz91 .4) {#apz91 .4 .ref .apz} "jewavi” is in view.
+[APZ 91.4] (#apz91 .4) {#apz91 .4 .ref .apz} "jewavi" is in view.
 Potential is the potential dashtiya.
-“Ebawatha” refers to or in the view of the shantha.
+"Ebawatha" refers to or in the view of the shantha.
 Potential is a fluctuating view.
 Repeated Jewelery Repeated spirits of the prose's repetitive antiquity Some of those secrets do not have the craving of being born.
 Not scientific.